 Choose from thousands of foods in our Nutrition Database

 With an extensive database of more than 8000 food items from various cuisines, Medworks wants to empower diabetes individuals to make informed choices about the food they put on their plate by eating a balanced diet.
 The ability to search for local cuisines to record your favorite foods, such as palak paneer, karahi, roti etc. helps track caloric consumption easily.
+To see for yourself, download the Medworks app from the Play Store or App Store.

 Additionally, having viewing a carb, fat, protein and caloric break down for each meal can ensure that individuals do not exceed their carbohydrates intake beyond their target plan.
 Staying organized by planning meals containing fruits, vegetables and whole grains can enable eating the right foods that keep sugar levels within range, while staying active and physically fit.